rism-digital/rism-catalogue-andp/home.en.md

 ## Catalogue structure

+The numbering given by the composer himself to his works cannot be used for a modern thematic catalogue.
+Pollini assigned opus numbers only to the compositions he considered most important (mostly piano works), and only starting from Op.
+10 of 1808 (A.13).
+The opus numbers from 1 to 9 therefore remain implied and *ex post*.
+Similarly, some subsequent opus numbers remain implied.
+In particular, the large gap between Op.
+13 (1809) and Op.
+26 (1812) appears to be irresolvable.
+The *Scherzo, variazioni e fantasia* (1830, A.44) is a case of parallel editions in Milan by Ricordi and in Leipzig by Breitkopf & Härtel.
+The Milan edition does not bear any opus number, while the Leipzig edition bears the number op.
+56. Two years later, Ricordi attributed this opus number to the *Saggio di una toccata* (1832, A.45), while in the numerical catalogue published in 1857 (see Zecca Laterza 1984), Ricordi himself used the Breitkopf numbering.
+In this catalogue, we therefore use the opus numbers 56a and 56b for compositions A.44 and A.45.
-The catalogue number consists of a letter and a number.
-The letters indicate the type of work.
-The number is sequential and, as far as possible, follows an order by date and, if this is unknown, by key (ascending in degrees from C major).
-Additions and corrections after 2023 have numbers starting from 220.
+The identification code for each composition in this catalogue consists of a letter and a number.
+The letters indicate the type of composition.
+The numbers are sequential and, as far as possible, follow an order by date and, if this is unknown, by key (ascending by degrees from C major).
+Additions and corrections after 2023 are numbered from 220 onwards.

 ### A. Piano works {#sectionA}